What Does a Positive Antibody Screen Mean?

 Prior Sensitizing Events

-A positive antibody screen in pregnancy often reflects prior sensitizing events, such as a previous pregnancy or a blood transfusion, that exposed you to foreign red blood cell antigens.
+A positive antibody screen in pregnancy often reflects prior sensitizing events.
+These events expose you to red blood cell antigens your immune system sees as different.

-If you’re Rh-negative, your immune system can form antibodies after even tiny amounts of fetal blood enter your circulation during delivery, trauma, or procedures.
-These antibodies may persist and create a positive antibody screen in later pregnancies.
+If you’re Rh-negative, your immune system can form antibodies after fetal blood enters your circulation.
+Delivery, trauma, miscarriage, bleeding, or certain procedures may create that exposure.

 - A transfusion can leave a lasting immune imprint.